cmakkaya/cmakkaya/README.md

 ![](https://img.shields.io/github/languages/top/ik-workshop/workshop-blueprint?color=green&logo=markdown&logoColor=blue)
  </p>

-✨ First the dreams die, then human!
+✨ First, the dreams die, then the human!
 ✨ Life will never be greater than the dreams we create in our minds.
 ✨ Never give up!